grantrules/articles/Installing_Postfix_on_Ubuntu_with_SASL_and_TLS.md

 [TOC]

 ## Why?
 In the age of cloud computing and APIs, why would you want to run your own mailserver when you can just pay a professional service to deliver those emails for you?
 Well first, it's free.
 There's no trial period, user limits, or restrictions, and it's very reliable.
 It's pretty easy to get a mailserver up and running for your development environment, but if you want someone to be able to receive those emails without checking their spam folder, it requires configuration.
+This is also a great way to become familiar with a Linux system.

 ## Let's Get Started